NathanKewley/S25-strategy/README.md

 If you watch the resources in the Metalworks, the second resources are consumed, you can hit `Production == Off` and the Metalworks will complete the current tool then stop working.

 ### Resource Allocations

+#### How Resources are allocated between buildings

+This refers to how a resource is prioritized between buildings requiring the same resource (where there is no difference under distribution of goods).
+This seems to work based on order of building construction request.
+I suspect internally there is a stack / list of building that is appended to when a new building is placed for construction.
+When a resource is being allocated and there are multiple buildings with same priority for allocation the first building in the list will get the allocation.

+I have done some testing on this behavior.
+Examples of behavior observed.

+Scenario 1:

+* You have 0 wood left in stock.
+* you have sawmills producing wood.
+* You have placed 10 buildings for construction.
+* When a sawmill produces wood that wood will be allocated to the building ordered for construction FIRST.
+* Once that building has the required wood allocated the building ordered for construction NEXT will be allocated the wood.
+* There are instances where if you have multiple sawmills, SAWMILL 1 may allocate wood to FIRST building and SAWMILL 2 will allocate to SECOND building.
+But multiple can allocate to FIRST if the building required lots of wood like a watchtower etc.
+* There seems to be very occasional instances where a military building can skip the queue and be prioritized, this seems to happen at random??
+* If you break the road to building FIRST, then no wood will be allocated and wood will go to SECOND.
+However if you reconnect the road to FIRST when SECOND has half its wood allocated, wood will start to priorities FIRST again.
+This means the order is based on the time the building is placed for construction, NOT the time a building is connected to the road network.

+#### How Resource Slots in Buildings Work

 This refers to the way resources are allocated to buildings.
 If a resource is in transit to a building it is considered allocated.
 This means the resource slot in the building is accounted for and will not have additional resources allocated.
 This is prob best explained via example: